Skylon Tower: History

 Construction of the Skylon began in May 1964.
 The tower was opened on October 6, 1965, by New York Governor Nelson Rockefeller and Ontario Premier John Robarts.
 Costing $7 million at the time of its construction, the Skylon Tower was owned by a private partnership called Niagara International Centre, which was financed by Hershey Foods shareholdings of Charles Richard Reese, former co-owner of the H. B. Reese Candy Company of Hershey, Pennsylvania.
 Canadian Pacific Hotels (CPH) was hired to operate the tower restaurants and lounges.

-On October 1, 1975, CPH purchased the tower from Mr. Reese and his partners for $11 million.
+On October 1, 1975, CPH purchased the tower from Reese and his partners for $11 million.
 The tower's summit features a verdigris-green copper roof similar to CPH's other properties, including the Château Frontenac in Quebec City and the Banff Springs Hotel in Banff, Alberta.
-CPH owned and operated the tower until 1986, when it was sold for $18 million to two local Niagara hotel owners, John Gruyich of Michael's Inn and George Yerich of the Holiday Inn By The Falls Motel.
-In 1988, George Yerich bought out John Gruyich's ownership share of the Skylon for $13 million, however Milicent Gruyich continues to own the land the tower is built on.
-Mr. Yerich's Skylon land lease will expire in 2060, at which time the Skylon Tower will revert to total ownership by the heirs of Milicent Gruyich.
+CPH owned and operated the tower until 1986, when it was sold for $18 million to two local Niagara hotel owners, John Gruyich of Michael's Inn and George Yerich of the Holiday Inn by the Falls Motel.
+In 1988, George Yerich bought out John Gruyich's ownership share of the Skylon for $13 million; however, Milicent Gruyich continues to own the land the tower is built on.
+Yerich's Skylon land lease will expire in 2060, at which time the Skylon Tower will revert to total ownership by the heirs of Milicent Gruyich.

 While much redevelopment has taken place in the surrounding city, the Skylon Tower complex still retains much of its look and feel from the 1970s and 1980s.
-However the property has recently been expanded to include a 3D/4D Theatre, a Starbucks franchise, other quick-service franchises and a bridge connecting the complex with the newly completed Fallsview Casino.
-In August and September 2008 the roof of Skylon was restored to its original bright copper colour.
+However the property has recently been expanded to include a 3D/4D theatre, a Starbucks franchise, other quick-service franchises and a bridge connecting the complex with the newly completed Fallsview Casino.
+In August and September 2008 the roof of the Skylon was restored to its original bright copper colour.

-In recent years, the lights that shine up the tower at night have gone from being the typical white lights to a selection of colours that interchange.
-This is done in a similar fashion to the lights that shine on the falls themselves.
+The Skylon Tower is now illuminated using 12 RGB wash fixtures and projectors along with 3 image projectors.